TheFloyds4240/PlayerHeadsUnderwater/README.md

 ## Support
 For issues or feature requests, please open an issue on the project's repository.

+## Compiling
+To build from source, install Java 21 and Maven.
+After that, run `mvn install` in your preferred command terminal.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.